Plant Parenthood

 I was never a plant person.
 I am, however, an aesthetics person.
 Years of seeing the same criticism of plantless homes on Apartment Therapy finally got to me when, one day, I looked around my own space and realized that I, too, was guilty of the same.
 My home was lifeless besides me.
 So I walked over to Home Depot and bought, predictably enough, a fiddle-leaf fig. When to my amazement I was able to keep that alive, I got a dracaena.
 Then a syngonium.
 Then a button fern (which I promptly killed—delicate ferns hate me).
 I downloaded plant apps.
 I watched plant videos.
 I overthought and worried like you wouldn’t believe.
 So when I successfully repotted my first plant, I was floating.
 And when things stayed alive, when they actually grew and seemed to be thriving—I cannot tell you how proud I was.
 I would never, ever have thought I could be a successful plant mom.

 I slowly expanded my collection, getting braver and braver about my Home Depot selections until one day I went into an actual plant shop.
 It was there I saw my first alocasia—a nebula in a six-inch pot.
-I was instantly in love, and it’s been alocasia central around here ever since.
+I was instantly in love, and it was alocasia central at my place for about two years.

 Family portrait (grow lights are off here):